top of page

 What we do for you

-• Review the will, estate documents, and timeline
+• Review the will, powers of attorney, estate records, accounting, and related documents.

 03

-If formal steps are necessary, we guide you through the process, manage deadlines, and keep the matter moving forward.
+If court or formal legal steps become necessary, we guide you through the process, manage deadlines, prepare the required materials, and keep the matter moving forward with steady, organized representation.

-If you are dealing with a contract or construction dispute, contact us for a free fifteen-minute consultation.
-Call 613-936-2100 or send us a message and we will respond as soon as possible.
+If you are dealing with an estate dispute, contact us for a free fifteen-minute consultation.
+Call 613-936-2100 or send us a message, and we will respond as soon as possible.

 FAQ